frankstallone/safe-haven-computers/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 4. Get directions from any map marker

 == Changelog ==

+= 2.53.1 =
+* Changed: minor internal updates to geocoders
+* Fixed: centering not working on maps from old versions of plugin

+= 2.53 =
+* Added: Algolia, Nominatim and MapBox geocoders can be selected on MapPress settings screen
+* Changed: updated Algolia Places to latest version
+* Changed: updated Leaflet to 1.4.0
+* Fixed: added missing left float for mashup thumbnails (to modify it, see '.mapp-body .wp-post-image' in mappress.css)
+* Fixed: dead directions link if setting 'none' was imported from prior versions

+= 2.52.5 =
+* Added: setting to display KML POIs in mashup maps
+* Fixed: conflict with 2017 theme and Leaflet zoom buttons
+* Fixed: maps output in Gutenberg REST requests when option to load scripts in header is selected

 = 2.52.4 =
 * Added: a 'check now' button has been added to the settings screen to force license check